Is the Trucking Business Profitable?

 It all depends on how you run your business.

-Owning a trucking business means that your operational costs as well as your profits come from how many miles are spent out on the road.
+Owning a trucking business means that your operational costs, as well as your profits, come from how many miles are spent out on the road.
 According to the American Transportation Research Institute (ATRI), the 2015 average cost per mile was $1.59.
 The total costs, when combined with the average miles driven, was $128,580.12.
-When there is a set number of costs associated with operating a trucking company and future profits are unknown, it begs the question, is trucking profitable?
+When there is a set number of costs associated with operating a trucking company and future profits are unknown, it begs the question, is the trucking business profitable?

 The answer is, it could be.
 It all depends on how you run your business.

 Starting and managing your own trucking business is hard.
 In an industry where only 15% of newly formed trucking companies make it to their second year of operation, according to the National Association of Small Trucking Companies, running a profitable trucking company can seem impossible.
 But the truth is that the rate of small business failures has been decreasing steadily for 30 years and that there are a ton of tools out there to help you run your trucking company and make money while doing it.